Breast Cancer Treatment

 Genomics

-Genomic tests, or gene expression testing, look at a specific tumor’s genes to help determine what’s driving its growth.
+Genomic tests, also called gene expression testing, look at a specific tumor’s genes to help determine what’s driving its growth.
 These are not the same as genetic tests that determine inherited risk or genetic predisposition for developing cancer.
 The size of the tumor, lymph node involvement, hormone receptor status of the cancer and the tumor’s own genomic profile help the physician make the right treatment decision for the specific type of cancer.

 Breast Reconstruction Options